deepik27/simple-toolchain-20210602121701501/README_For_SaaS.md

 ##### Configuring the Secure Gateway service on Bluemix

-Then, set up a destination for the app to connect to.
+Complete the following steps to set up a gateway destination for the app to connect to:

 1. Open the Secure Gateway service on Bluemix.
-1. Click ADD GATEWAY.
+1. Click **ADD GATEWAY**.
-1. Input a gateway name, uncheck **Token Expiration**, and click **ADD GATEWAY**
+1. Enter a gateway name, deselect **Token Expiration**, and then click **ADD GATEWAY**.
-1. Click the gateway rectangle created above
+1. Click the gateway rectangle.
-1. Click **Add Destination**
+1. Click **Add Destination**.
-1. Check **On-Premises**
+1. Check **On-Premises**.
-1. Enter a host address and port number of IoT for Automotive gateway
+1. Enter a host address and a port number for the IoT for Automotive gateway.
-1. Select **HTTPS** for protocol
-1. Select **Destination-Side** for authentication
-1. Keep empty at IP table rules
+1. For protocol, select **HTTPS**.
+1. For authentication, select **Destination-Side**.
+1. Do not modify **IP table rules.**.
+Leave this section as is.
-1. Input a label of the destination and click **Finish**
+1. Enter a label for the destination, and then click **Finish**.

-Now, an endpoint URL of a gateway is created.
-Then, update the destination so that the destination can be accessed from the app only.
+Result: An endpoint URL for a gateway is created.

+Next: Update the destination so that the destination can be accessed only by the app.

-1. Click the destination created above
+1. Click the destination that you created earlier in the previous step.
-1. Exapand **Advanced** section
+1. Expand the **Advanced** section.
-1. Check the **Restrict network access to cloud destination**
+1. Select **Restrict network access to cloud destination**.
-1. Click **UPDATE DESTINATION**
+1. Click **UPDATE DESTINATION**.

-#### Setting up a client within IoT for Automotive environment
+#### Setting up a client within the IoT for Automotive environment
 In order to create a gateway, you need to have a Secure Gateway client to connect to.
-Contact a system administrator of IoT for Automotive environment to set up the client.
+To set up the client, contact the system administrator for your IoT for Automotive environment.

 #### Configuring the app for the Secure Gateway

-Finally, replace endpoints specified in the environment variable with an endpoint of the Secure Gateway.
+Finally, replace the endpoint values of the environment variables that you created earlier in [Configuring IBM IoT for Automotive endpoints and credential](#config_endpoints) to the endpoints and credentials of the Secure Gateway.

-Also, set values copied above to new environment variables.
+You must also set the values for the following Secure Gateway environment variables:

 ```
 SECURE_GW_IPTABLE_CFG_GW_ID = <Gateway ID>